-Towns sprouted at significant coastal and river ports, including Harrisburg to the southwest of the park.
+Towns sprouted at significant coastal and river ports, including Harrisburg to the southwest of the site.
 Travelers crossed the San Jacinto River to the northeast via the Lynchburg Ferry, or Lynch’s Ferry.

 In the fall of 1835, however, Texas settlers were no longer happy with being citizens of Mexico.
 President Antonio Lopez de Santa Anna had established himself as dictator.
 Texans (both Anglo-American and Tejano) resisted his rule.
 Armed rebels drove the Mexican army from Texas by December 1835.

 General Santa Anna would not stand for this.
 He marched 6,000 soldiers north to reclaim Texas and quell the rebellion, showing no mercy.
 By mid-March, he seemed close to success.
 The Alamo fell on March 6; Texas troops at Goliad surrendered two weeks later.